- Scala Driver

 To retrieve all the documents in the collection, we will use the

-method returns a FindObservable
+find() method.
+The find() method returns a FindObservable instance that

 provides a fluent interface for chaining or controlling find operations.